xtimlin/myOldProject/README.md

 ### July-17, 2019
-- Move old side project to new account.
+- Move project to new account.